 - The nature of objects contaminated by fluids and gases discharged after death

 - The level and nature of airborne odor-causing molecules

 - The level and nature of absorbed odor-causing molecules

 Different equipment options are available when it comes to deodorization, depending on the type of process utilized:

 - Ozone generators

 - Vapor modification units

 Rather than merely mask dead body odor, enzymatic cleaners typically are recommended for dead body odor removal.
 The enzymes contained in these types of cleaners work on any remaining bacteria, destroying them and eliminating associated odors in the process.
 In addition, fogging is a viable means of addressing airborne odors

-Undertaking the elimination of dead body odor can prove be a herculean task for a layperson.
+Undertaking the elimination of dead body odor can prove to be a herculean task for a layperson.
 Thus, serious consideration should be given to engaging an experienced professional biohazard remediation specialist.
 In addition to experience, a professional dead body odor removal specialist has the tenacity, tools, and supplies needed to take on the task of ridding a home or other location of a corpse smell.

-The potential safety risks associated with cleaning up after an undiscovered or other type of traumatic death presents another reason why professional assistance is needed when it comes to this type of cleanup or remediation.
+The potential safety risks associated with cleaning up after an undiscovered or other types of traumatic death presents another reason why professional assistance is needed when it comes to this type of cleanup or remediation.
 It is also important to note that the discovery of a person who experienced an unattended death, and whose remains were not promptly discovered, is a truly traumatic experience in and of itself.
-Mental health professionals make it clear that an individual who has lost a loved on through this type of death should not add an additional emotional burden by taking on dead body odor removal on his or her own.
+Mental health professionals make it clear that an individual who has lost a loved one through this type of death should not add an additional emotional burden by taking on dead body odor removal on his or her own.